imuragesh/Angular2024Cource/README.md

 then other configuration file you can see the below of the files in that pakage.json file you can see the dependenciesdependencies

+When you need open the app in to browser then just add the ng serve to you comond terminal
+>>ng serve

+If your using port you will get the port is alrady using  ng serve process running - make sure to quit that or use another port ng serve --port anotherport number